 * to stimulate an informed community to more actively support public education

 Being a good volunteer doesn’t require any special education or degree.
 The best volunteers are those who:

 Have the time to give and the desire to serve.

 Are friendly, reliable and flexible.

 Love children - even those who are the most difficult to love - they need it the most.

 Have a professional attitude and interest in education.

 Feel a deep obligation as a citizen to support and help our schools.

 Are consistent and dependable in fulfilling their commitment.

-CARES is a program of the BCISD Communications Department, and is a joint undertaking by the schools and the community.
+The volunteers are coordinated by the BCISD Communications Department, and is a joint undertaking by the schools and the community.
 The Chief Communications Officer works directly through the principals and their faculties and is accountable to the superintendent.
-All CARES volunteers are registered through the voly.org link and undergo background checks as required by state law.
+All volunteers are registered through the baycityisd.voly.org link and undergo background checks as required by state law.